Do you want your own version of IndiKit?

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-(ask the following question only if you have not asked it in the previous sections of the questionnaire)
+(ask only those questions you have not asked in other parts of your questionnaire)

 Q1: How many children and adults currently live in your household?